Don’t be afraid of the Fear of Failure

 Here are 7 tips that can help you overcome the fear of failure:

-- Create a visual representation of all possible outcomes: It’s scary to be unsure of what will come next.
+It’s scary to be unsure of what will come next.
 Take some time to consider the various outcomes of your decision.
 Consider the best-case and worst-case scenarios.
 If you’ve already had a chance to psychologically prepare for what might happen, you’ll feel better.
-Fear of the unknown may prevent you from accepting a new position.
+Fear of Failure of the unknown may prevent you from accepting a new position.
 Consider the advantages and disadvantages, as well as potential successes and failures, before making such a life-changing decision.
 Knowing how things might turn out could assist you in getting unstuck.

 So doing the same thing over and over again will surely lead you through a safe journey, but it won’t lead to any breakthroughs.
-So don’t worry, Don t be afraid of failure it is only natural to have an occasional hiccup, or hit a dead end, or take a wrong turn, It all works for the best in the end!
+So don’t worry, Don’t be Fear of Failure it is only natural to have an occasional hiccup, or hit a dead end, or take a wrong turn, It all works for the best in the end!